Codecademy/docs/content/java/concepts/array-list/terms/replaceAll/replaceAll.md

 ---
 Title: '.replaceAll()'
-Description: 'Replaces all occurences of a given value ArrayList.'
+Description: 'Replaces all occurrences of a given value ArrayList.'
 Subjects:
   - 'A subject name'
   - 'A second subject name'